 3. Color / lighting jumps

 Clip A is warm interior light.
 Clip B is cool daylight.
-Even with matching pose, the color jump screams “cut.”
+Even with a matching pose, the color jump screams “cut.”

 How to spot it: grab a screenshot of clip A’s last frame and clip B’s first frame.
 Compare overall warmth, brightness, saturation.